smitpi/PSToolKit/docs/docs/index.md

 - [`Get-PropertiesToCSV`](https://smitpi.github.io/PSToolKit/Get-PropertiesToCSV) -- Get member data of an object.
 Use it to create other PSObjects.
 - [`Get-SoftwareAudit`](https://smitpi.github.io/PSToolKit/Get-SoftwareAudit) -- Connects to a remote hosts and collect installed software details
 - [`Get-SystemInfo`](https://smitpi.github.io/PSToolKit/Get-SystemInfo) -- Get system details of a remote device
+- [`Get-SystemUptime`](https://smitpi.github.io/PSToolKit/Get-SystemUptime) -- Calculates the uptime of a system
 - [`Get-WinEventLogExtract`](https://smitpi.github.io/PSToolKit/Get-WinEventLogExtract) -- Extract Event logs of a server list, and create html / excel report
 - [`Import-CitrixSiteConfigFile`](https://smitpi.github.io/PSToolKit/Import-CitrixSiteConfigFile) -- Import the Citrix config file, and created a variable with the details
 - [`Import-XamlConfigFile`](https://smitpi.github.io/PSToolKit/Import-XamlConfigFile) -- Import the wpf xaml file and create variables from objects